Signed in as:

 When dealing with the larger questions of life, much of today's science are theories.
 There are theories which give birth to theories which give birth to additional theories.
 It is important to remember that theories are not facts and almost every theory is either found wrong or modified over time.
 I am not excited about betting my death on such poor odds.

 The point is more insidious.
 People like answers and not ambiguity.
 To make life easier, over time, theories are given the same weight in our mind as facts.
-Soon, we start to build mental constructs around theories we believe, and we stop acknowledging that there could be other solutions to the problem.
+Soon, we start to build mental constructs around theories we believe and we stop acknowledging that there could be other solutions to the questions.

 Scientists are still human.
-Some scientists make theories that go beyond the scientifically observable.
-Just like men sitting around a fire and drinking beer can talk convincingly about the mysteries of life and becoming sure of their own conclusions, scientists can propose unscientific theories to answer those questions which make them uncomfortable.
+Scientists make theories that go beyond the scientifically observable.
+Just like men sitting around a fire and drinking beer can talk convincingly about the mysteries of life, becoming sure of their own conclusions, scientists can propose unscientific theories to answer those questions which make them uncomfortable.
 Again, the odds are poor to blindly accept what these "great" minds say without testing them out.
-Any good explorer would consider other theories beyond scientism before settling on it.
+Any good explorer would consider other theories beyond scientism before settling on Hawking's conclusions or any other ones.

 The intellectual, scientific worldview was limiting.
-Multiple inconsistencies can be found within scientific communities and the conclusions were limited to what is only observable.
+Multiple inconsistencies can be found within scientific communities and the conclusions were either untested theories or limited to what is observable.

 Given the fact that the prevailing theories have everything started from nothing, this leaves room for something beyond the universe.
 It is only logical to explore other possibilities.
 They don't have to be accepted, but should be explored.